pdbuchan/subtitle-tools/README.md

 ## Generated files

 Several programs write fixed output names such as `out.srt`, `out.txt`, `sub.out`, `pgs.out`, `dvb.out`, or bitmap files.
 Run a tool in a working directory where those output names will not overwrite files you need.

-## Source and background

-These programs were originally documented at <https://www.pdbuchan.com/subtitles/subtitles.html>.

 ## License